Japan votes in election expected to punish PM Ishiba's coalition

-TOKYO: Japan's voters began voting on Sunday (Oct 27) to decide the fate of Prime Minister Shigeru Ishiba's government on Sunday (Oct 27) in an election expected to punish his coalition over a funding scandal and inflation, potentially ending a decade of dominance for his Liberal Democratic Party.
+TOKYO: Japan's voters decide the fate of Prime Minister Shigeru Ishiba's government on Sunday (Oct 27) in an election expected to punish his coalition over a funding scandal and inflation, potentially ending a decade of dominance for his Liberal Democratic Party.

 The LDP and its longtime partner Komeito will suffer a drubbing from voters, with the coalition possibly losing its parliamentary majority, opinion polls suggest, as Japan struggles with rising costs of living and increasingly tense relations with neighbouring China.